BattletechModders/RogueTech/CustomUnits/Readme.txt

 	"ConvoyRouteBeaconVFX":"vfxPrfPrtl_artillerySmokeSignal_loop", - VFX for convoy route points "ConvoyRouteBeaconVFXScale":{"x":1,"y":1,"z":1}, - VFX scale for convoy route points "DeployManual": true, - allowing manual deploy in random contract.
+	"AskForDeployManual": true - if true and manual deployment is allowed will ask if player wants to set deploy position. if false and manual deployment is allowed - deploy will be manual.
 	"ManualDeployForbidContractTypes": [] - list of contract types names, for listed contract types manual deploy will be forbidden
 	"DeployMaxDistanceFromOriginal": 30 - max distance from original deploy position "DeployMinDistanceFromEnemy": 300 - min distance form enemy unit